rrrene/elixir-style-guide/README.md

 * Use line-endings consistently (Unix-style line endings are **preferred**, but we should not exclude our brothers and sisters riding the Redmond dragon).

+* Don't leave trailing white-space at the end of a line.

+* End each file with a newline (some editors don't do this by default).

 * Use spaces around operators and after commas.

 * Don't use spaces after `(`, `[`, and `{` or before `}`, `]`, and `)`.
 This is the **preferred** way, although other styles are possible, as long as they are applied consistently.